 a.
-Appeals to the Court
+Appeals to the Supreme Court

-A party may ask the Court to issue a writ of certiorari, but the Court may deny the petition.
-A denial is not a decision on the merits of the case.
+A party may ask the Supreme Court to issue a writ of certiorari, but the Court may deny the petition.
+Denying a petition is not a decision on the merits of the case.
 Most petitions are denied.